mithuiu21/application/README.md

-I am from developer A.
+I am from developer A. I love to code python!